The Best Dog Leashes of ALL Time – Leash Training Made Easy

-He’s the sweetest thing but when he gets fixated on something it’s extremely hard to hold him back, partly because the dog leash cuts into your hands.
+He’s the sweetest thing, but when he gets fixated on something, it’s tough to hold him back, partly because the dog leash cuts into your hands.

-At times I couldn’t even hold onto the leash because he was to powerful, this was a huge problem and concern.
+At times I couldn’t even hold onto the leash because he was too powerful; this was a huge problem and concern.